“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 If so, answer these questions below:

-Their software uses image analysis to provide the basis for an emergency physician’s decision on how to treat a patient with an acute stroke.
+Your software uses image analysis to provide an emergency doctor with the basis for deciding how to treat a patient with acute stroke.

 Your app provides the basis for a physiotherapist to decide at what point an injured knee can be loaded again.
 Overloading could lead to surgery.

-If you can answer “No” to both questions, for the time being your app falls into risk class IIa.
+If you can answer “No” to both questions, your app falls into risk class IIa for the time being.
+Example:

 Their app uses questionnaires to measure the severity of ADHD symptomatology in adults.